 Shaun Taylor has been painting and evolving his 'style' over the course of many years.
 He constantly seeks to find new ways to visually express the way he sees the world.
 Some of his work focuses on social commentary and is best expressed in his collages while other works are purely for the sake of design.
 The abstract paintings tend to be either concerned with the actual act of painting as is revealed in the more 'painterly' expressive works while others are more concerned with color theory and its psychological attributes (for example; the effects of color on human emotion and activity).
 Occasionally, his works tend to concentrate on the symbolic references of color.
 And when the artist is in a jocular mood, he constructs 'found object' art using discarded materials such as rusty car parts, driftwood, and old toys into works that convey a sense of humor.

 1983 to present / Art Instructor, Designer, Print Maker, Art Appraiser, Art Director, Painter and Illustrator

 1975-1981 / Paintings exhibited in jury Exhibitions at the Montgomery Museum of Fine Arts, Cheekwood Museum of Art, and the Birmingham Museum of Art

 1981 / Bachelor of Fine Arts / Birmingham Southern College

 1978 - 2009 / Works exhibited in solo shows and group shows

 1975 / Studied design at the Julian Academy / Paris, France

-Other sources of inspiration are derived from Mediterranean frescoes, Chinese calligraphy, Native American art, European botanical art (Baroque era), and 'Action Painting' of the mid-20th Century.
+Artist Statement: The natural environment in all its mystery and wonder serves as my primary inspiration.
+Other sources of inspiration are derived from Mediterranean frescoes, Japanese calligraphy, Native American art, European botanical art (Baroque era), and 'Action Painting' of the mid-20th Century.